oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage/rule.md

 From this initial meeting, the ballpark is 6 months and $200K+GST
 Figure: Bad example - big scary figure

-From this initial meeting, we will first need to conduct a specification review This first step is $6K - a 2-day Specification Review
+From this initial meeting, we will first need to conduct a specification review​ This first step is $6K - a 2-day Specification Review
 Figure: Good example - work in small chunks of work with details about what you will do